War of the Sicilian Vespers: Aragonese−Franco rivalry and Aragonese interest in Sicily

 Under James I of Aragon (reigned 1213–1276), the Crown of Aragon had engaged in decades of military and commercial expansion in Iberia and the western Mediterranean.
-Aragon's seizure of the Balearic islands in 1232 and conquest of Valencia in 1238 opened the way for Aragonese influence to expand westward, and James soon set his sights on Sicily and Tunis.
+Aragon's seizure of the Balearic islands in 1232 and conquest of Valencia in 1238 opened the way for Aragonese influence to expand eastward, and James soon set his sights on Sicily and Tunis.
 Seeing the Sicilians as the key to expanding Aragonese power eastward, James signed a treaty of alliance with King Manfred of Sicily in 1262, sealing the treaty by marrying his son and heir Peter to Manfred's daughter, Constance of Sicily.

 The Crown of Aragon and its ruling House of Barcelona were firm rivals of Charles of Anjou; Charles' first wife, Beatrice of Provence, was a member of the House of Barcelona, and Charles' marriage to her gave the Angevin ruler claim to lands the Aragonese kings claimed as theirs.
 When Beatrix died in 1267, Charles claimed her lands as his own and incorporated them into his growing domain, infuriating James of Aragon and his sons.

 James was outraged by Charles of Anjou's invasion of Sicily and the subsequent killing of Manfred and Conradin.
 He felt further threatened when the French and Angevin-led Eighth Crusade invaded Tunis (which had traditionally paid Aragon tribute) in 1270, seeing the crusade as an Angevin-French attempt to curb Aragonese influence.
 James died in 1276 and his son ascended to the throne as Peter III of Aragon.
 Peter was adamant that his wife Constance was the rightful queen of Sicily; he entreated Philip III of France to force his uncle Charles to turn Sicily over to Constance, but this effort failed.
 Faced with a powerful France to the north and an aggressive Angevin kingdom to the east, Peter made efforts to strengthen his kingdom throughout the 1270s and 1280s, building up the Aragonese navy, reforming the army, and embarking on a diplomatic campaign to isolate the Angevins from potential allies.